 2. Get Social

-Caregiver Tip: If you are uncomfortable teaching your loved one the nuances of social media, search for a class through your local library or senior center.
+To search for a specific Facebook group to join, type the topic into the search bar and select groups to filter the results.
+If you are uncomfortable teaching them the nuances of social media, search for a class through your local library or senior center.
 Alternatively, grandchildren can serve as great teachers if they are willing and available.
+Make sure to provide basic tips about internet safety, like accepting friend requests only from people they know in real life.
+Remind them to avoid sharing personal information, such as their home address, phone number, or any financial details.

 3. Embrace Technology